-When you become an ally of transgender people, your actions will help change the culture, making society a better, safer place for transgender people - and for non-transgender people who violate gender expectations.
+When you become an ally of transgender people, your actions will help change the culture, making society a better, safer place for transgender people and for all people (trans or not) who do not conform to conventional gender expectations.

 You can’t tell if someone is transgender just by looking.

-Transgender people don't all look a certain way or come from the same background, and many may not appear "visibly trans."
-It's not possible to look around a room and "see" if there are any transgender people.
-(It would be like a straight person looking around the room to "see" if there are any gay people.)
-You should assume that there may be transgender people at any gathering.
+Transgender people don’t look any certain way or come from any one background.
+Many transgender people do not appear “visibly trans,” meaning they are not perceived to be transgender by others.
+It is not possible to look around a room and “see” if there are any transgender people.
+(It would be like a person looking around the room to “see” if there are any gay people.)
+You should assume that there may be transgender people at any gathering or in any space.

 Don’t make assumptions about a transgender person’s sexual orientation.

 Gender identity is different than sexual orientation.
-Sexual orientation is about who we're attracted to.
-Gender identity is about our own personal sense of being male or female (or someone outside that binary.)
-Transgender people can be gay, lesbian, bisexual or straight.
+Sexual orientation is about who we’re attracted to.
+Gender identity is about our own personal sense of being a man or a woman, or neither of those binary genders.
+Transgender people can be gay, lesbian, bisexual, straight, or any other sexual orientation.

-If you don't know what pronouns to use, ask.
+If you don’t know what pronouns to use, listen first.

-Be polite and respectful when you ask a person which pronoun they prefer.
-Then use that pronoun and encourage others to do so.
-If you accidently use the wrong pronoun, apologize quickly and sincerely, then move on.
+If you’re unsure which pronoun a person uses, listen first to the pronouns other people use when referring to them.
+Someone who knows the person well will probably use the correct pronoun.
+If you must ask which pronoun the person uses, start with your own.
+For example, “Hi, I’m Alex and I use the pronouns he and him.
+What about you?”
+Then use that person’s pronoun and encourage others to do so.
+If you accidently use the wrong pronoun, apologize quickly and sincerely, correct your mistake, then move on.
 The bigger deal you make out of the situation, the more uncomfortable it is for everyone.

-Understand the differences between "coming out" as lesbian, bisexual, or gay and "coming out" as transgender.
+Understand the differences between “coming out” as lesbian, gay, or bisexual and “coming out” as transgender.

-"Coming out" to other people as lesbian, gay, or bisexual is typically seen as revealing a "truth" that allows others to know your authentic self.
-The LGB community places great importance and value on the idea of being "out" in order to be happy and whole.
-When a transgender person has transitioned and is living as their authentic gender - that is their "truth."
-The world is now seeing them as their true selves.
-Unfortunately, sometimes when others discover a person is transgender they no longer see the person as a "real" man or woman - and it can feel disempowering for a transgender person to have that experience.
-Some people (like Janet Mock) may choose to publicly discuss their lives in an effort to raise awareness and make cultural change.
-But please don't assume that it's necessary for a transgender person to be "out" to everyone in order to feel happy and whole.
+“Coming out” to other people as lesbian, gay, or bisexual is typically seen as revealing a truth that allows other people to know your authentic self.
+The LGB community places great importance and value on the idea of being “out” in order to be happy and whole.
+When a transgender person has transitioned and is living their life as their authentic self–that is their truth.
+The world now sees them as who they truly are.
+Unfortunately, it can often feel disempowering for a transgender person to disclose to other people that they are transgender.
+Sometimes when other people learn a person is trans, they no longer see the person as “real.”
+Some people may choose to publicly discuss their gender history in an effort to raise awareness and make cultural change, but please don’t assume that it’s necessary for a transgender person to disclose that they are transgender in order to feel happy and whole.

 Be careful about confidentiality, disclosure, and “outing.”

-Some transgender people feel comfortable disclosing their transgender status to others, and some do not.
-Knowing a transgender person's status is personal information and it is up to them to share it.
-Do not casually share this information, or "gossip" about a person you know or think is transgender.
-Not only is this an invasion of privacy, it also can have negative consequences in a world that is very intolerant of gender difference - transgender people can lose jobs, housing, friends, or even their lives upon revelation of their transgender status.
+Some transgender people feel comfortable disclosing their gender history, while others do not.
+A transgender person’s gender history is personal information and it is up to them to share it with others.
+Do not casually share this information, speculate, or gossip about a person you know or think is transgender.
+Not only is this an invasion of privacy, it also can have negative consequences in a world that is very intolerant of gender diversity.
+Transgender people can lose jobs, housing, friends, or even their lives when other people find out about their gender history.